scholzj/strimzi-custom-ca-test/README.md

     * Clients CA (for users created using the Strimzi User Operator)

 If you want to configure the subjects of the CAs, edit the corresponging JSON file.
+In case of setting expiry date, change main config.yaml file for appropriate certificate(s).

 ## Creating Secrets with the custom CAs